kata-containers/documentation/how-to/how-to-use-rootless-kata-containers-with-podman.md

 >
 >  - Enable
 >    [debug](https://github.com/kata-containers/documentation/blob/master/Developer-Guide.md#enable-full-debug)
->    in Kata (logs are added to journald).
+>    in Kata (this adds the logs to journald).
 >
->  - Pass `--log-level=debug` to Podman (logs are printed to stderr).
+>  - Pass `--log-level=debug` to Podman (this prints the logs to stderr).

 ## Appendix: Possible Errors

-If you are building from source you may encounter the following errors.
+If you are building from source you might encounter the following errors.

 ### Error caused by agent or runtime version mismatch